msavy/msavy/README.md

 * ⚙️ Custom component implementations and strategies (e.g. custom rate limiting implementation on your datastore of choice)
 * 🔎 Troubleshooting
 * 🌱 Creating or sponsoring new features
+* 💾 Adding support for your favourite SQL database
 * 🐛 Bugfixes
 * 🚀 Scalability and optmisation
 * 💡 ... you name it!